 Beginning of Ads on Smartphones – Lock Screen is the New Billboard!

 It has been quite some time since the practice of showing ads on the phone’s lock screen or in specific apps.
-Amazon came up with the idea of selling unlocked phones at a lower price, in which customers could just pop in any SIM card of their choice and use the phones, and also they won’t have to pay a hefty price.
-But the catch was that the lock screen will be turned into a billboard.
+Amazon came up with the idea of selling unlocked phones at a lower price, in which customers could pop in any SIM card of their choice and use the phones, and also, they won’t have to pay a hefty price.
+But the catch was that the lock screen would be turned into a billboard.
 The program was launched in 2016, by introducing two popular phones – Motorola Moto G and the BLU R1 HD.

 Even today, there is a section on Amazon called Prime Exclusive Phones, where Amazon Prime members could purchase phones at a lower price.
 However, after facing criticism and bumping into issues with modern phones that use fingerprint scanners and face unlock, Amazon had officially announced back in 2018 that it would remove ads via a software update.
-Now, the Prime Exclusive Phones are quite good, without annoying ads but also the margin of discount has also gone a bit lower than it used to be even a year back.
+Now, the Prime Exclusive Phones are quite good, without annoying advertisements, but also the margin of discount has also gone a bit lower than it used to be even a year back.

 Some smartphones manufacturers even provide a disclaimer about ads, like this Samsung UK Webpage states that no Samsung phones show ads on the lock screen, and has listed the names of the apps that might be the culprit.
-If someone has installed these apps they’re actually allowing it to show ads on their lock screen.
-However, this is the policy only for the UK I guess as, in other regions, including India, there is some unnecessary stuff on Samsung Smartphones.
-Even on the new phones from Samsung in India, like the Galaxy M Series phones, A50, and some more phones, Samsung lets users disable those when the device is booted up for the first time and the user sets up the phone.
+If someone has installed these apps, they’re allowing it to show ads on their lock screen.
+However, this is the policy only for the UK.
+I guess as, in other regions, including India, there is some unnecessary stuff on Samsung Smartphones.
+Even on the new phones from Samsung in India, like the Galaxy M Series phones, A50, and some more phones, Samsung lets users disable those when the device is booted up for the first time, and the user sets up the phone.

 Xiaomi – The King Maker in Serving Mobile Ads to Consumers

-Xiaomi VP Manu Kumar Jain claims that ads can be disabled, but the process of disabling the ads is not straight forward at all and a new smartphone user or someone who is not familiar with phones would find it very difficult to turn off the ads.
+Xiaomi VP Manu Kumar Jain claims that ads can be disabled, but the process of disabling the ads is not straight forward at all, and a new smartphone user or someone who is not familiar with phones would find it very difficult to turn off the ads.